 Finally, you will then want (at least) one copy of that data stored offsite should something happen to your place of business.

 We hope this showed how solid backup helps business continuity.
-At Symmetric IT Group, we use a BDR (Backup and Disaster Recovery) device to back up data.
+At COMPANYNAME, we use a BDR (Backup and Disaster Recovery) device to back up data.
 It accomplishes backing up data to all three levels we talked about.
 Two onsite, one offsite.
 The BDR uses the cloud to securely keep a copy of your data offsite and ready for recovery.
 We use the BDR for all our client’s data, too.